Obi-Wan Kenobi? I wonder if he means old Ben Kenobi...

-The Clone Wars Gambit books are an Anakin & Obi-Wan story where they try to take down a Separatist scientist who is developing a bioweapon with crippling destructive capabilities.
+The Clone Wars Gambit books are an Anakin and Obi-Wan story, in which the two attempt to take down a Separatist scientist who is developing a bioweapon with crippling destructive capabilities.

 Asajj Ventress did not deserve the pain she endured as a child, but she endured it all the same.
 While most know her as the relentless, hardened Sith apprentice who will stop at nothing to please her master, there’s a much less sinister side to her -- one that may even be capable of falling in love.

 There were many stories originally meant to complete The Clone Wars that never got their chance to be told.
 But Ventress’s journey deserved a proper ending, and it got exactly that.
 In this story of love, loss, and triumph, watch as the villain you thought you knew transforms into a celebrated hero of the Republic.